Bendigo

 Is the Bendigo area keeping up with housing demand?

-With the population expected to increase by 2,063 people by 2041, around 1,032 new dwellings will be necessary.
-Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
-This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.
+With the population expected to increase by 2,058 people by 2041, around 1,029 new dwellings will be necessary.
+Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Bendigo's approval levels have been significantly above the yearly average of 60, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, Bendigo's approval levels have been consistent with the yearly average of 60, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth?